Sunday, 25 October 2020

 (https://www.youlinmagazine.com/article/the-samadhi-of-ranjit-singh-lahore/MTE3MQ==)

-After the death of Maharaja Ranjit Singh, chaos and anarchy reigned supreme in Lahore Darbar and the British managed to provoke a war with Punjab.
-Both sides were fully expecting this final showdown.
-The British declared war on 13 December 1845 and the first battle was fought at Mudki on 18 December 1845, which remained inconclusive.
-A few days later on 21 December, another battle was fought at Ferozeshahr, the British suffered terrible losses but they managed to avoid defeat.
+After the death of Maharaja Ranjit Singh, chaos and anarchy reigned supreme in the Lahore Darbar, and the British managed to provoke a war with Punjab.
+Both sides were fully anticipating this final showdown.
+The British declared war on 13 December 1845, and the first battle was fought at Mudki on 18 December 1845, which remained inconclusive.
+A few days later, on 21 December, another battle took place at Ferozeshahr.
+The British suffered heavy losses but managed to avoid defeat.
 A British officer described the situation in the following words:

-Different columns of the two forces clashed again at Buddowal and Aliwal on January 21 and 28 respectively.
-But the final decisive action was fought at Sabraon on 10 February, 1946, which decisively defeated the Khalsa army.
-The tenacity and bravery of Khalsa army astonished the British.
-It must be mentioned here that were there better leadership available to the Khalsa army the result could have been quite opposite.
-But the prime minister Lal Singh and commander in chief Tej Singh were in contact with the British and played a major traitorous role in the defeat of their own army.
-After two days the British forces crossed the river Sutlej and occupied Kasur.
+Different columns of the two forces clashed again at Buddowal and Aliwal on 21 and 28 January respectively.
+However, the final decisive action occurred at Sabraon on 10 February 1846, where the Khalsa army was decisively defeated.
+The tenacity and bravery of the Khalsa army astonished the British.
+It must be noted that, had the Khalsa army possessed better leadership, the outcome could have been quite different.
+Unfortunately, the Prime Minister Lal Singh and Commander-in-Chief Tej Singh were in contact with the British and played a major traitorous role in the defeat of their own army.
+Two days later, British forces crossed the river Sutlej and occupied Kasur.

 War Memorial at Mudki.
 (Wikipedia)